-This resource was originally posted on DEV by LearningCurv Marketing Automation Specialist Ed Gray.
+This resource was originally posted on DEV by LearningCurv Marketing Automation Consultant Ed Gray.

 Reporting in Salesforce Marketing Cloud can be challenging for new users.
 The “reports” available through Analytics Builder are limiting and difficult to work with.
 But with a little knowledge of SQL and Data Views, creating data tables tailored to a business use case becomes possible.

 Below is an example of a report created to track the basic “health” of a business unit: subscriber growth and the number of emails sent, opened, clicked and bounced.
 It’s completely based upon Marketing Cloud’s Data Views, so the exact same SQL queries should work for any account.

 Some queries could be combined or separated depending on the number of records in the business unit—this was developed for a client with more than 1.2 million records and never took more than a few minutes.

 Follow the steps below to learn how to go beyond the standard reports provided in Marketing Cloud.

 Using this SSJS will ensure the fields are the exact same name and data type needed for the SQL queries below to work without modifications.

 For more information on how you can create data extensions using SSJS and WSProxy, read Ivan Razine’s exceptional guide here.

 Why append?
 Because many Data Views only track the last 180 days of activity.

 By appending new records, we can keep some basic information about the account longer.
 This could be useful if we wanted to make year-over-year comparisons, etc.